Lifecycle Hooks

 Lifecycle hooks run shell commands at fixed points in a single program’s start/stop pipeline.
 They are configured per program, not globally.

-For reacting to system-wide events (crashes, recovery, daemon startup), see System Events โ those use a different configuration model (notify.toml in Premium; [[event_hooks]] in OSS).
+For reacting to system-wide events (crashes, recovery, daemon startup), see System Events — those use a different configuration model (notify.toml with the notify plugin; [[event_hooks]] in OSS).

 Hook catalog